hexchat/documentation/addons.rst

 Addons
 ======

 HexChat ships with a handful of useful plugins that extend the functionality of the client.
-In order to auto-load custom ones you just place them in an :file:`addons` subdir within your `config folder <settings.html#config-files>`_ or manually with :command:`/load` and :command:`/unload`.
+In order to auto-load custom ones you just place them in an :file:`addons` subdir within your `config folder <settings.html#config-files>`_, manually with :command:`/load` and :command:`/unload`, or with :menuselection:`Window --> Plugins and Scripts`.

 With the included scripting interfaces you can also use easier to create but equally powerful scripts in languages such as Python.
 These are loaded/unloaded in the same manner as plugins.